 NH Certified Culvert Maintainer (CCM)

-The UNH T2 Center offers a full day Culvert Maintainer Certification Training class held in various locations throughout New Hampshire.
-The course covers the basics of the NH culvert legislation that became effective December 21st, 2013.
+The UNH T2 Center's full day Culvert Maintainer Certification Training class covers the basics of the NH culvert legislation that became effective December 21st, 2013.
 These rules were adapted in compliance with RSA 482-A:3, XVII - XIX.
 The course will cover these basics:

 - Certification Legislation